otto-de/api-guidelines/guidelines/020_guidelines/020_authorization/2020_shoud-adhere-to-scope-naming-conventions.md

 - Must only include alphanumeric characters, lowercase letters or the special characters `_` or `-`.
 - Must be delimited with dots.
-- Must be attributable to a resource.
+- Must be attributable to a resource. <!-- not automatic -->
-- Must not include internal product team names as `resource`.
+- Must not include internal product team names as `resource`. <!-- not automatic -->
-- `resource` should be pluralized when referring to collections and singular for singleton resources.
+- `resource` should be pluralized when referring to collections and singular for singleton resources. <!-- not automatic -->

 |||

 ||| accordion Examples